zzonyo/trust-docs-test/source/index.html.md

 `AccessKeyId=e2xxxxxx-99xxxxxx-84xxxxxx-7xxxx&SignatureMethod=HmacSHA256&SignatureVersion=2&Timestamp=2017-05-11T15%3A19%3A30&order-id=1234567890`

-#### 7. Use the pre-signed text and your Secret Key to generate a signature
+**7. Use the pre-signed text and your Secret Key to generate a signature**

 - Use the pre-signed text in above step and your API Secret Key to generate hash code by HmacSHA256 hash function.
 - Encode the hash code with base-64 to generate the signature.

 `4F65x5A2bLyMWVQj3Aqp+B4w+ivaA7n5Oi2SuYtCJ9o=`

-#### 8. Put the signature into request URL
+**8. Put the signature into request URL**

+For Rest interface:

-- Put all the parameters in the URL
+1. Put all the parameters in the URL
-- Append the signature in the URL, with parameter name “Signature”.
+2. Append the signature in the URL, with parameter name “Signature”.

 Finally, the request sent to API should be:

 `https://api.huobi.pro/v1/order/orders?AccessKeyId=e2xxxxxx-99xxxxxx-84xxxxxx-7xxxx&order-id=1234567890&SignatureMethod=HmacSHA256&SignatureVersion=2&Timestamp=2017-05-11T15%3A19%3A30&Signature=4F65x5A2bLyMWVQj3Aqp%2BB4w%2BivaA7n5Oi2SuYtCJ9o%3D`

+For WebSocket interface:

+1. Fill the value according to required JSON schema
+2. The value in JSON doesn't require URL encode

+For example:

+`{
+    "action": "req",
+    "ch": "auth",
+    "params": {
+        "authType":"api",
+        "accessKey": "e2xxxxxx-99xxxxxx-84xxxxxx-7xxxx",
+        "signatureMethod": "HmacSHA256",
+        "signatureVersion": "2.1",
+        "timestamp": "2019-09-01T18:16:16",
+        "signature": "4F65x5A2bLyMWVQj3Aqp+B4w+ivaA7n5Oi2SuYtCJ9o="
+    }
+}`

 ## Sub User